lucidm/lcdi2c/README.md

 * "/sys/class/alphalcd/lcdi2c" is the directory containing all interace files required to interact with LCD, here is alphabetically ordered list of files with short descritpiion:

-  - backlight - write "0" to this file to switch backlight off, "1" to switch it on.
-You can read a byte from this file to get current status of backlight.
+  - brighness - write "0" to this file to switch backlight off, any value different from 0 up to 255 will switch backlight on.

   - blink     - write "0" to switch blinking character off, "1" to switch it on.
 Reading this file will tell you about current status of blinking.